yinlanrui/RADD/README.md

-# RADD: Risk-Aware Distillation Defense for Mitigating Membership Leakage During Iterative Neural Network Prunin
+# RADD: Risk-Aware Distillation Defense for Mitigating Membership Leakage During Iterative Neural Network Pruning

 This repository contains the code and experiment scripts for our paper:

 **RADD: Risk-Aware Distillation Defense for
 Mitigating Membership Leakage During Iterative
-Neural Network Prunin**.
+Neural Network Pruning**.

 RADD is a pruning-time privacy defense for iteratively pruned neural networks.
 It targets a leakage channel that remains in memorization-aware pruning defenses: high-risk training samples can still impose sharp hard-label supervision during recovery fine-tuning.
 RADD treats the supervision target itself as a defense surface by combining: